-- 1. Illustrate the concept and principles of energy to understand mechanical systems - 2.
-Exemplify the types of mechanical oscillations based on vibrational energy - 3.
-Infer the concept of propagation of energy as transverse and longitudinal waves - 4.
+- 1. Apply the work-energy theorem to analyze and optimize mechanical system performance - 2.
+Analyze free and forced mechanical oscillations in vibrational energy systems - 3.
+Analyze the propagation of energy in mechanical systems through transverse and longitudinal waves - 4.
 Analyze the exchange of energy and work between the systems using thermodynamic principles - 5.
-Apply the concept of energy and entropy to understand the mechanical properties of materials
+Apply the concept of energy and entropy to understand the mechanical properties of materials narround in VVIII Anadomic Council Montine hold on 26 00 2022